-School Admission Policy states that we are an inclusive school and offer equal opportunities for admissions in school; we recognize and accept students with additional learning needs.
-The school Assessment Policy mentions the principles of differentiation and provisions for any additional needs at all the levels of assessment allow them any liberties from the adapted Academic Integrity in the school.
-It is understood that any additional learning needs of the student will have an impact on the School Child Friendly Policy which is supportive of ensuring a safe and inclusive culture in the school.
+The school Assessment Policy mentions the principles of differentiation and provisions for any additional needs at all the levels of assessment.
+It is understood that any additional learning needs of the student will have an impact on the School Safety and Security Policy which is supportive of ensuring a safe and inclusive culture in the school.
 The school ICT and technical support ensures any additional support required for the additional learning needs of the learners.
 The school ICT Policy defines the role and support for additional learning needs of the learners.

 There is a comprehensive plan to recognize any additional needs required in one or more of the four strands of language, the Language policy has a strategic flow to work on such learning needs; it is understood that the language is the means to facilitation of any knowledge acquisition.
 The Language Policy clearly defines the scope of facilitation to address any differential language learning needs.
 The National Education Policy of India 2020, has the objectives to develop inclusive schools around the nation.
-The local authorities (Chandigarh UT Administration) has issued specific provisions to be adopted to make the city Child Friendly in every aspect of social, physical, and emotional well being.
+The local authorities (Chandigarh UT Administration) has issued specific provisions to be adopted to make the city Child Friendly in every aspect of social, physical, and emotional well-being.
 The school takes active responsibility to adhere to the authorities guidelines issued by the local administration.